 What we do

-ALGORA lab is an interdisciplinary research laboratory that develops the deliberative ethics of AI and digital innovation and analyses the societal and political aspects of the emerging algorithmic society.
+Algora Lab is an interdisciplinary academic laboratory that develops a deliberative ethics of AI and digital innovation and analyzes the societal and political aspects of the emerging algorithmic society.

 Combining multidisciplinary scientific expertise, Algora Lab aims to advance research in the following areas: